 As your providers for sports dentistry in Costa Mesa CA, Smiles4OC is adept at preventing, identifying, and resolving oral health issues that commonly arise among active patients, from the recreational runner to the collegiate or professional athlete.
 Not all general dentistry practices in Orange County and beyond have the experience and knowledge of this branch of sports medicine.
 But, Drs.
-Tom and Timothy Rolfes, and Drs.
-Do and Dunne, are so skilled at preventing sports-related oral facial injuries and diseases.
+Tom and Timothy Rolfes, Dr. Do, and Pravay Padia, are so skilled at preventing sports-related oral facial injuries and diseases.

 PERFORM YOUR BEST

 Smiles4OC’s team of skilled dentists are experienced and knowledgeable in educating athletic trainers, other medical professionals, coaches, athletes, and parents on the risks sports and exercise pose to their good oral health.
 They also excel at discussing the benefits of products and techniques to prevent sports-related oral injuries and diseases.